Junaid2102/Junaid2102/README.md

 <br>

 ### A Student, Developer & Explorer
-- 🙋‍♂️ A computer science student at [PUCIT - University of the Punjab], Lahore, Pakistan
+- 🙋‍♂️ A computer science graduate from [PUCIT - University of the Punjab], Lahore, Pakistan
-- 💻 Learning Python & Django
+- 💻 Learning Python/Django & Flutter
 - 🤔 Exploring AI and Web Frameworks
 - ⚡ Love Travelling and Playing Squash
 - ⚡ Listening Music and Writing